jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 ## Early recommendations

 The name- and suffix-based approaches seem to be more capable than random- or round-robin -based approaches.

+## Caching considerations {#caching}

+Using a common cache for multiple resolvers introduces the possibility that a resolver could learn about queries that were originally directed to another resolvers by observing the absence of queries.
+Though this can reduce caching performance, clients can address this by having a per-resolver cache and only using the cache for the selected resolver.

+## Consistency considerations

+Making the same query to multiple resolvers can result in different answers.
+For instance, DNS-based load balancing can lead to different answers being produced over time or for different query origins.

+In the extreme, an application might encounter errors as a result of receiving incompatible answers, particularly if a server operator (incorrectly) assumes that different DNS queries for the same client always originate from the same source address.
+This is most likely to occur if name-based selection is used, as queries could be related based on information that the client does not consider.

 # Further work {#furtherwork}